rbgo404/Llama-2-13B-chat-GPTQ/README.md

-# Zephyr-7b-beta
+# Llama2-13B-Chat-GPTQ
-Zephyr is a series of language models that are trained to act as helpful assistants.
-Zephyr-7B-β is the second model in the series, and is a fine-tuned version of mistralai/Mistral-7B-v0.1 that was trained on on a mix of publicly available, synthetic datasets using Direct Preference Optimization (DPO).
+Llama 2 is a collection of pretrained and fine-tuned generative text models ranging in scale from 7 billion to 70 billion parameters.
+This is the 13B fine-tuned GPTQ quantized model, optimized for dialogue use cases.
+Llama-2-Chat models outperform open-source chat models on most benchmarks tested, and in human evaluations for helpfulness and safety, are on par with some popular closed-source models like ChatGPT and PaLM.

 ---
 ## Prerequisites